 One of my best friends just had a birthday and so a group of 3 of us planned a staycation in the Southern California area.
 I recently found out from a coworker that we have corporate rates including leisure travel at some Four Seasons properties.
 Earlier this month, I completed a stay at the Four Seasons Los Angeles Beverly Hills, so I was excited to try another property and compare the two.
-I paid about $240 all in for this property, and I think it was an amazing choice.

 The Four Seasons Westlake Village opened in 2006 and it features a total of 269 rooms.
 An interesting fact to this property is that the California Health & Longevity Institute, a center for health and wellness retreats, is connected to the property.
 And, as of 2021, this property is only one of 17 in California to earn the AAA 5 Diamond Award.